Gemba/skyscraper/docs/FRONTENDS.md

     of.
 Also you will have to add your credentials for Screenscraper for example in the [config file of Skyscraper](CONFIGINI.md#usercreds).

-For general advise on SSH usage see the [Batocera documentation](https://wiki.batocera.org/security).
+For general advise on SSH usage and the default password see the [Batocera documentation](https://wiki.batocera.org/security).

 ### Attract-Mode